Video Analytics with Zero-streaming Cameras: Introduction

 \section{Introduction}

-Surveillance cameras are pervasive: many organizations run more than 200 cameras 24$\times$7~\cite{seagatereport}.
-The produced videos have high business/social values~\cite{lipton2015video,zhu2017online,shi2018geometry,beymer1997real}, which can be distilled by queries such as ``get the peak pedestrian count in videos yesterday''.
-Three recent trends motivate our work.
+Cameras are pervasive: a survey of 61 organizations shows that from 2015 to 2018 their average number of cameras has increased by almost 70\%, from 2,900 to 4,900~\cite{camera-survey}.
+Insights of videos can be extracted by queries such as ``get the daily peak pedestrian count in the past week''~\cite{lipton2015video,zhu2017online,shi2018geometry,beymer1997real}.
+Four recent trends motivate our work.

-\textit{(1) The fast growth of low-cost cameras} Low-cost cameras (<\$40) are increasingly popular~\cite{wyze-camv2,yi-cam,zosi-cam}.
-For instance, WyzeCam (\$25) ships more than half a million units annually~\cite{wyzecam-success}.
-These cameras often have limited compute resource yet ample storage (see \sect{bkgnd}).
-Being wireless, these cameras can be installed as easily as other smart sensors, done by individuals or small businesses~\cite{install-humidity-sensor}.
-They serve as key complements to a smaller number of high-end cameras.
+\textit{(1) Low-cost, wireless cameras grow fast} As key complements to high-end cameras, low-cost cameras (<\$40) are increasingly pervasive~\cite{wyze-camv2,yi-cam,zosi-cam}.
+These cameras often have limited compute resources yet spacious storage.
+Being wireless, these cameras are meant to be installed by individuals or small businesses with ease just as other wireless sensors.

-\textit{(2) Most videos are cold} A low-cost camera can produce large videos, at the rate of several to tens of GB per day~\cite{cisco-white-paper}.
-Most of the video, however, will never be queried~\cite{wdblog}.
-This is because interesting video events are often rare and unforeseeable, while the need for examining such events emerges well after event occurrence~\cite{eva}.
-For instance, one may investigate a past store theft by querying videos captured nearby.
-The situation of cold video is exacerbated by the large camera count and the high compute cost to analyze videos~\cite{focus,noscope}.
+\textit{(2) Most videos are cold} Users deploy cameras to knowingly capture excessive videos, expecting that most videos will never be queried~\cite{wdblog}.
+This is because interesting events are often unforeseeable, e.g., car accidents; the need for examining such events emerges well after the fact. \sect{bkgnd:cold} presents a 6-month study of real-world camera deployment, where only <0.005\% of captured videos are eventually queried.

-\textit{(3) Network resource is a premium} Wireless bandwidth scales much slower than cameras.
-If streaming video in real-time, a camera consumes network bandwidth as high as 1--2 Mbps.
-On shared WiFi, such traffic incurs user complaints~\cite{complain-camera-1,complain-camera-2}.
-On a dedicated link, the resultant network cost will exceed the camera hardware cost within three months~\cite{Comcast-dataplan}.
-Although 5G promises severalfold bandwidth increase, the consumer demand is projected to grow even faster~\cite{huawei-5G}.
-Provisioning network for low-cost cameras to stream \textit{cold} videos is uneconomic, if ever feasible.
+\textit{(3) Transmitting cold videos wastes wireless bandwidth} Cold videos should not compete with human users for network bandwidth.
+If streaming video in real-time, a single camera generates traffic at 0.2 MB/s--0.4 MB/s (720P@1--30 FPS); with multiple cameras on one network, their always-on streams easily consume most, if not all, bandwidth of consumer WiFi, which is 0.2 MB/s--3 MB/s (median: 0.99) in a recent global survey~\cite{wifi-state} and less than 1.5 MB/s in an academic study~\cite{mpdash}.
+A dedicated network for cameras is expensive, as the network monetary cost will exceed the camera cost in several months~\cite{Comcast-dataplan}.

+\textit{(4) Camera storage can retain videos long enough} A cheap camera can already store videos for weeks or months.
+Such retention periods already satisfy many video scenarios~\cite{surveillance-policy,surveillance-policy2}.
+In fact, legal regulations often \textit{prevent} retention longer than a few months, mandating video deletion for privacy~\cite{retention-case-law,eu-video-guideline}.
+Existing measures can assure data security of on-camera videos. \sect{bkgnd:case} will provide evidence in detail.